Find Southeast Asia Suppliers, Vietnam Manufacturer, Thailand Factory, Southeast Asia B2B, AseanVolt Sourcing Network, Singapore Trade Hub.

 + View

-For global buyers sourcing industrial automation equipment from ASEAN factories, understanding the core technologies is crucial for effective supplier selection and project success.
-Three acronyms dominate this space: PLC, DCS, and SCADA.
-While often mentioned together, they serve distinct functions.
-This guide clarifies their differences and provides a practical sourcing framework for importing from Southeast Asia.
+For global buyers sourcing industrial automation equipment from ASEAN factories, understanding the core technologies is crucial for specifying the right products and selecting capable suppliers.
+PLCs (Programmable Logic Controllers), DCS (Distributed Control Systems), and SCADA (Supervisory Control and Data Acquisition) are often mentioned together, but they serve distinct purposes in a factory's control architecture.
+Making the wrong choice can lead to project delays, compatibility issues, and costly rework.
+This guide clarifies their differences and provides a practical framework for sourcing them successfully from Southeast Asia.

 Core Differences: PLC, DCS, and SCADA Explained